oncomouse/courses/2020/engl460fall2020/03-markup.md

 ### Lists

 A **list** is either started with an asterisk (`*`) or a number (`1.`).
 Each new line in the block is a new list item.
 With ordered lists, the numbers can be sequential (`1.`, `2.`, `3.`, etc.) but it is not required.
-To facilitate ease of use, most Markdown writers just number everything one (`1.`) so if you change the order of your bullet points, you don't have to renumber everything.
+To facilitate ease of use, most Markdown writers just number everything one (`1.`) so if you change the order of your bullet points, you don't have to renumber everything to keep your source code neat.
+The numbers you write for Markdown bullets have no effect on how they are numbered in HTML.

 If your list is multilevel, you can indent the sub points using a tab or multiple spaces before the heading.
 You can also mix ordered and unordered lists at different indentation levels:

 ~~~markdown
 1. Numbered List